-Rescue teams try to free 13 workers trapped in southeast Turkey copper mine
+Thirteen workers trapped, three dead, in Turkish copper mine after landslide

-DIYARBAKIR, Turkey Rescue teams sought to free 13 workers trapped in a copper mine in southeast Turkey on Friday after it was hit by a landslide which killed at least three people, the local governor's office said.
+DIYARBAKIR, Turkey (Reuters) - Rescue teams sought to free 13 workers trapped in a copper mine in southeast Turkey on Friday after it was hit by a landslide that killed at least three people, the local governor's office said.

-It said the landslide occurred in the Sirvan district of Siirt province during work at the privately-owned mine.
-The dead body of one worker had been retrieved and two more bodies have been located, it added.
+The mine's owner, Park Elektrik, said heavy rain appeared to have caused the landslide at the Madenkoy mine, in the Sirvan district of Siirt province.

-The landslide was believed to have been caused by heavy rain but an investigation was continuing while rescue teams from across the region took part in the operation, the statement said.
+All activity at the mine has been suspended given the risk of further landslides, the company said in a statement to the Istanbul stock exchange.

-Media reports on Thursday evening said at least four people had died in what they described as a mine collapse.
+The dead body of one worker has been retrieved and two more have been located, the governor's office said.

 Workplace accidents are not rare in Turkey.
 Its rapid growth over the past decade has seen a construction boom and a scramble to meet soaring energy and commodities demand, with worker safety standards often failing to keep pace.